xtmtd/Phylogenomics/scripts/README.md

 4. **loci_filtering_alignment-based.sh**: this script filters loci by detecting alignment length, number of parsimony-informative sites, percentage of parsimony-informative sites in the alignment, GC content, compositional heterogeneity (RCV, Relative composition variability), evolutionary rate (average pairwise identity) and likelihood mapping criteria by using PhyKIT or IQ-TREE.
 5. **gene_trees.sh**: this script generates individual gene trees for a set of alignments by using IQ-TREE.
 6. **loci_filtering_tree-based.sh**: this script filter loci using gene tree-based methods, i.e., average bootstrap support (ABS), Degree of violation of the molecular clock (DVMC), treeness, signal-to-noise ratio (treeness over rcv), and spurious homologs (possible paralogs, incorrectly assembled sequences) by using PhyKIT or IQ-TREE.
-7. **treeshrink.sh**: this script performs detection of outlier long branches in collections of phylogenetic trees.
+7. **treeshrink.sh**: this script performs detection of outlier long branches in collections of phylogenetic trees by using TreeShrink.
 8. **matrix_generation.sh**: this script generates the supermaxtrix, partition and occupancy for alignments by using PhyKIT.
 9. **astral.sh**: this script generates the species tree by using ASTRAL.
 10. **mcmctree_AA.sh**: this script estimates divergence time by using MCMCTree for large amino acid dataset.